benwyrosdick/benwyrosdick.github.io/_posts/2016-08-03-backing_up_with_rsync.markdown

 $ ln file_a file_b
 {% endhighlight %}

 Now let's use the `stat` command to see some info about the files.
-We will see how many links a file has to it as well as the [inode](https://en.wikipedia.org/wiki/Inode) number which represents where thdisk is stored on disk.
+We will see how many links a file has to it as well as the [inode](https://en.wikipedia.org/wiki/Inode) number which represents where the file is stored on disk.

 {% highlight shell %}
 $ stat file_a